-- Drugs prescribed and taken in hospital during surgical treatment, non-surgical treatment or psychiatric care are covered as part of ancillary hospital charges. - Chemotherapy drugs taken as part of chemotherapy treatment are covered as part of the chemotherapy treatment benefit. - Any other drugs or prescriptions are only covered under the prescription benefit.
+- Drugs prescribed and taken in hospital during surgical treatment, non-surgical treatment or psychiatric care are covered as part of ancillary hospital charges. - Chemotherapy drugs taken as part of chemotherapy treatment are covered as part of the chemotherapy treatment benefit. - Any other drugs or prescriptions are only covered under the prescription benefit in the Keeping Well and Day-to-day modules.